 We all need better branding, right?
-For the people, who want to learn ‘How to Create a Clipping Mask in Photoshop‘, I’ve written this post to share the best and easiest method to create eye-catching clipping masks.
-You can use this simple Photoshop design trick to create amazing banners and looks for your online business like Blogging, Ecommerce, Websites, and Products.
+For those, who want to learn ‘How to Create a Clipping Mask in Photoshop‘, I’ve written this post to share the best and easiest method to create eye-catching clipping masks.
+You can use this simple Photoshop design trick to create amazing banners and looks for your online business.

-In this simple Clipping Mask in Photoshop Tutorial, I’ll share how easily you can create amazing graphics for your next project using beautiful looking typography and brilliant custom layers inside Photoshop.
-Besides this, you’ll also learn how easily you can create clipping masks using simple layer masks in the layer panel of Photoshop.
-It all seems like an alien language?
+In this simple Clipping Mask in Photoshop Tutorial, I’ll share how easily you can create amazing graphics for your next project using beautiful looking typography and brilliant custom layers.
+In Photoshop’s layer panel, you’ll also learn how easily you can create clipping masks using simple layer masks.
+It may all seem like an alien language.
 Don’t worry, I’ve made this Photoshop tutorial simple enough so that anybody can understand and follow along.

-For this tutorial, you’ll need Adobe Photoshop Software (click for a free trial) and it is the best graphic designing software.
-You can try it for free for 7 days and then you can opt for any suitable subscription if you want.
+For this tutorial, you’ll need Adobe Photoshop Software (click for a free trial) which is the best graphic designing software.
+You can try it for free for 7 days and then you can opt for any suitable subscription.

-I’ve also made this little Table of Content for you to jump up on your favorite section as I’ve covered this Clipping Mask Photoshop Tutorial with 3 different methods.
+I’ve also made this little Table of Content for you to jump to your favorite section since I’ve covered this Clipping Mask Photoshop Tutorial with 3 different methods.
 Let’s begin the fun…

 Clipping Mask in Photoshop

-Now, creating simple clipping masks is really easy and it’s quite a quick trick to make it happen.
+Now, creating simple clipping masks is really easy.
 But, just for the people who don’t know what we are talking about, here is what you should read first.

 What is a Clipping Mask?

 A Clipping Mask is a Photoshop layered based mask that hides the unselected part of your image or texture.
-It is made up of two layers where the shape of the base layer is used to create a mask over the main layer.
-In simple words, the visible part of the main layer is proportional to the shape of the below layer.
+It is made up of two layers.
+The shape of the base layer is used to create a mask over the main layer.
+In simple words, the visible part of the main layer is proportional to the shape of the lower layer.